 The first step in protecting a practice and patients’ health information from cyber attacks is evaluating a system’s security.
 The rules for a risk analysis are not prescriptive; a number of different tactics can achieve compliance.
 The AMA has several free resources in the AMA Education Center for AMA PRA Category 1 Credit™ to help physicians build tailored compliance processes.

-Additionally, the HHS has materials to help small-to-medium-sized practices become compliant.
+Additionally, the HHS has materials to help small-to-medium-sized practices become compliant, HHS EHR contracts: Key contract terms for users to understand.
+(PDF)

 The AMA continues to advocate for making the MU program more workable for physicians by asking CMS to establish more reasonable reporting requirements, measurement thresholds and overall flexibility so that all physicians who want to participate are able to do so.
 Below are links to the most recent comments and letters to the administration and Congress.